yazon/ffts/PLAN_PORT_ANALYSIS.md

   - eo: copy [neon64_eo .. neon64_oe)
   - oe: copy [neon64_oe .. neon64_end)
 - Reconfirm all indices in `codegen_arm64_macros.h` correspond to AArch64 blobs (not ARM32)
+- Use 32-bit offsets (w-loads) from x12 with post-increment #4; compute addresses as x0 + offset<<2 (matching ARM32 `neon.s`).
+- Do not clobber x12 with destination pointers; compute secondary destination into a temp GPR (x16) when needed.

 5) Instruction-by-instruction cross-check of each kernel
 - x4/x8/x8_t: complex mul and butterfly, loads/stores, stride usage (r1/x1), and that x8_t patching flips the right ops for inverse.